YuyinMa/note/paper/节能移动计算SI/draft.md

-# QoS-Oriented Self-Organized Mobile Service Composition Over Oppotunistic Networks
+# QoS-Oriented Mobile Service Composition Over Oppotunistic Networks

 ## ABSTRACT

 ## I INTRODUCETION

-​	In recent years, service-oriented computing has become an increasingly important computing paradigm to develop and integrate distributed enterprise information systems [T].
-With the rapid developments of mobile devices and wireless communication technologies, web services are no longer limited to traditional platforms and they are becoming more flexible and pervasive **[2]**.
-The manufacturers of mobile devices will continue make breakthroughs to extend mobile devices’ capabilities in terms of memory, computational power, storage capacity, and so on **[2]**.
-Mobile technology’s huge potential brings great opportunities for traditional service computing in the mobile environment **[7]**, As a result, the global interest of mobile applications is on the rise.
+​	With the rapid developments of mobile devices and wireless communication technologies, web services are no longer limited to traditional platforms and they are becoming more flexible and pervasive **[2]**.
+The hardware of mobile devices will continue make breakthroughs to extend mobile devices’ capabilities in terms of memory, computational power, storage capacity, and so on **[2]**.
+Mobile technology’s huge potential brings great opportunities to traditional service computing in the mobile environment **[7]**, As a result, the global interest of mobile applications is on the rise.
 Both researchers and industrial companies are inspired to pave the road for mobile Web service provisioning [T] **[2]**.

 ​	While mobile device have powerful computing and communication capabilities, the high data rate services, however, drain out the energy of the device much faster than before **[Call for Papers]**.

 ![OpportunisticComputing](img/fig1.png)

-​	To achieve the goal of reduction of energy consumption, in this paper we advocate a QoS-oriented selforganized mobile service composition approach , where a mobile user in opportunistic can combine and exploit each other’s resources to boost their computing power and overcome the limitations of their own resources without the communication energy footprint and the extreme centralization of mobile cloud computing (As shown in fig.1) **[1]**.
+​	To achieve the goal of reducing mobile device energy consumption, in this paper we advocate a QoS-oriented mobile service composition over opportunistic approach, where a mobile user in opportunistic can combine and exploit each other’s resources to boost their computing power and overcome the limitations of their own resources without the communication energy footprint and the extreme centralization of mobile cloud computing (As shown in fig.1) **[1]**.
 Its main rationality is three-fold.
 First, opportunistic user encounters are prevalent and sufficient in daily life [T], which offers plenty of opportunities to exploit nearby mobile worker for task solving [T], [T], [T].
-Second, many mobile tasks require huge computational resources or data trasfer  (e.g., Tensorflow on mobile, Photoshop on mobile, Game on mobile), for an energy consumption and cost perspective, nearby mobile workers are more adept at executing them than the online workers, because this paradigm can reduce data transfer over cellular network which consume more energy than device to device (D2D) communications such as Bluetooth, NFC, WiFi-direct and LTE-D2D  [??].
-Third, D2D communications are promising to replenish traditional cellular communications in terms of user throughput increase, cellular traffic reduction and network coverage extension,  in this way, users can save communication fee [T].
-In a word, this framework shares the similar spirit with the emerging paradigm “cyber foraging” over opportunistic networks, such that mobile users opportunistically exploit nearby device resources to facilitate their computational task processing, therefore, mobile users can save their betray life and save communication cost [T] **[3]**.
+Second, many mobile tasks require huge computational resources or data trasfer  (e.g., Tensorflow on mobile, Photoshop on mobile, Online video), for an energy consumption and cost perspective, nearby mobile service provider are more adept at executing them than the online workers, because this paradigm can reduce data transfer over cellular network which consume more energy than device to device (D2D) communications such as Bluetooth, NFC, WiFi-direct and LTE-D2D  **[??]**.
+Third, D2D communications are promising to replenish traditional cellular communications in terms of user throughput increase, cellular traffic reduction and network coverage extension,  in this way, users can get better quality of service and save communication fee at the same time [T].
+In a word, this framework shares the similar spirit with the emerging paradigm “cyber foraging” over opportunistic networks, such that mobile users opportunistically exploit nearby device resources to facilitate their computational task processing [T] **[3]**.

 ​	To address the aforementioned challenges and concerns, we propose a new approach for service selections and compositions in mobile environments.
 The main contributions are:

-1. We propose an architecture for mobile service provision [mobile service opportunistic network MSON] to address the problem of service selection for mobile service composition in the mobile encounter enviroment where both service requesters and providers are nonstationary.
-In such environment,  mobile users can share mobile services through their mobile devices to nearby devics.
+1. We propose an schema for mobile service provision [mobile service opportunistic network MSON] to address the problem of service selection for mobile service composition in the mobile encounter enviroment where both service requesters and providers are nonstationary.
+In such environment,  mobile users can share mobile services with nearby mobile device through D2D links.
-2. For MSON, we propose a node availability model to describe the users' mobility behavior.
+2. For MSON, we propose a mobile service QoS model for service provision which consider mobile service availability as an important QoS attribute to describe the users' mobility behavior.
-3. Based on MSON and the proposed node availability model, we transfer the mobile service composition over opportunistic problem to an optimization problem and propose to utilize the improved Genetic algorithm (GA) to solve it.
+3. Based on MSON and the proposed mobile service QoS model, we transfer the mobile service composition over opportunistic problem to an optimization problem and propose to utilize the Krill-Herd algorithm (KH) to solve it.
 We conduct aseries of evaluations to validate that our algorithmis approximately optimal and performs much better than other standard composition approaches.
 We compare it with other population-based optimization methods for both optimality and scalability.

 ​	The remainder of this paper is organized as follows.
-Section II describe the application scenario.
+Section II describe the MSON schema and its application scenario.
 Section III introduces the mobile service composition model.
 The approach to make service compositions is presented in Section IV.
 Section V presents experimental results.
 Section VI reviews the related work.
 Section VI concludes this paper.

 ## II MSON AND APPLICATION SCENARIO

-In this section, we introduce the mobile service opportunistic network (MSON) formed by multiple mobile users.
-Within it, users can share services on their own mobile devices through mobile networks.
+​	In this section, we introduce the mobile service opportunistic network (MSON) formed by multiple mobile users.
+Within it, users can share services on their own mobile devices through opportunistic mobile networks.
 It has three main characteristics as follows **[2]**.

-1. Locality: An MSON is not established on the Internet, it do not consider node mobility a problem but as an opportunity to exploit.
-Mobile user in opportunistic network can sense each other and establish self-orginzed local communication network within sensor distance.
+1. Locality: An MSON is not established on the Internet, it do not consider user mobility a problem but as an opportunity to exploit.
+Mobile user in opportunistic network can sense each other's service and establish self-orginzed local communication network within sensor distance.
 2. Dynamicity: MSON participants are not stationary.
 They can enter or leave the self-orginzed group at any time.
 3. Mobility: Services provided by mobile users are not fixed at the same location.
 Service requesters are also mobile when invoking a mobile service.

 ![pic1](img/fig2.jpg)

 ​	Fig.2 illustrates the working procedure of the mobile service provision over opportunistic network.
-In an opportunistic network scenario, a mobile task requester R can sense near devices exposed service through D2D link and launches a mobile composotion request.
+In an opportunistic network scenario, a mobile task requester $R$ can sense mobile service exposed by nearby devices through D2D link and launches a mobile composotion request.

 ​	A composer can be implemented and deployed on the requester’s mobile device, which is in charge of discovering available mobile services nearby, composing multiple services, and selecting appropriate service candidates for composition tasks.
 Note that the service candidates are selected for all the tasks before the execution of the composition.
 During the execution of mobile service compositions, all the component services interact with the composer directly.
-The communication among mobile devices is based on Bluetooth, WLAN, or other available device-to-device communication protocols and the communication between two mobile devices is single-hop.
-Hence, once two mobile devices are out of their sensing distance, they would lose the connection **[2]**.
+The communication among mobile devices is based on Bluetooth, WLAN, or other available device-to-device communication protocols **[2]**.

-​	We should emphasize that, our framework only considers one-hop mechanism for both worker recruitment and result collection, since realistic dataset analyses reveal that users’ one-hop neighbors are sufficient [7] and can cover most range of the whole network in a reasonable time period [10], and contacting a user would incur long delay if the maximum D2D communication hops are larger than two [15].
+​	We should emphasize that, our framework only considers one-hop mechanism for both service provider and consumer, since realistic dataset analyses reveal that users’ one-hop neighbors are sufficient [7] and can cover most range of the whole network in a reasonable time period [10], and contacting a user would incur long delay if the maximum D2D communication hops are larger than two [15].
 Compared with multi-hop mechanisms in existing researches [1], [3], [4], [6], [11], [12], this one-hop feature can lower the network overhead (e.g., no need to transfer a large volume of task contents hop by hop) and ensure framework performance with only local information, which is more practical in real life **[3]**.

+​	Hence, once two mobile devices are out of their sensing distance, they would lose the connection **[2]**.

 ​	we use an example depicted in Fig.1 to illustrate the related features of the problem of MSON.

-​	A mobile user Tom is visiting a national park and record a video of the park.
-Now he wants to cut a clip of the video and add some effects and speech for the video clip.
-But  due to mobile devices' limited betray, after invoke clip service in his own device, the left power doesn't support his rest tour.
+​	Assume mobile user Mike just complete his tour and now he is on the subway to airport.
+Now he wants to edit the video he recorded and add some effects and share the video clip to his friends.
+But due to mobile devices' limited battery, if he invoke clip service in his own device, his mobile phone will shutdown before he reach the destination because of run out of energy.

-​	As one option, he can upload the video to cloud services to get the video clip, but offloading quest into cloud will result in heavy cellular traffic, that means expensive communication fee and high energy consumption.
+​	As one option, he can upload the video to cloud services to get the video clip, but offloading quest into cloud will result in heavy cellular traffic, that means expensive communication fee and high energy consumption **[?,?,?]**.

-​	Meanwhile national park is in a rural area where the signal coverage may be not so good.
-So the video transmission may take long time or even fail.

-​	If tom in MSON and servel video processing services is provided by some nearby mobile devices, Tom can invoke such mobile services on nearby mobile devices through free near field communication techniques.
+​	If Mike participate in MSON and servel video processing services is provided by some nearby mobile devices, Mike can invoke such mobile services on nearby mobile devices through free near field communication techniques.

 ​	If these services cannot meet his requirement, several services can be composed.
-For example in Fig. 2, at most three services are needed: 1) video cutting service; 2) video beautifying service; and 3) video dubbing service.
-Due to users’ mobility, the availability of service providers to Tom can vary, we will discuss providers availability next section.
-In this environment  invoking services provided by other mobile users may face new challenges that traditional composition methods cannot handle **[9]**.
+For example in Fig. 2, at most three services are needed: 1) video cutting service; 2) video beautifying service; and 3) video share service.
+Due to users’ mobility, the availability of service to Mike can vary, we will discuss mobile service availability in next section.
+In this environment invoking services provided by other mobile users may face new challenges that traditional composition methods cannot handle, thus, a mobile service composition model which can capture mobile services' availability need to be proposed **[9]**.

-​

 ## III MOBILE SERVICE COMPOSITION MODEL

 ​	This section provides clear description of mobile service composition model related to MSON in this paper **[9]**.

-#### A. Preliminaries
+#### A. Web Service and Service Composition

 ​	In order to describe the problem addressed in this paper, we first provide the basic concepts of mobile service composition based on the proposed mobility model.

 ***Definition 1 (Mobile Service):*** A mobile service is a triple $s = (uuid, Fun, QoS)$, where:

-​	1) $uuid$ is the unique identifier of the service;
+​	1) $uuid​$ is the unique identifier of the service;

 ​	2) $Fun$ is the set of functions s provides, a function includes the input, output, precondition and result of the service;